weeb-kun/github-api/readme.md

 get all public repos updated since a given timestamp. paginate using perPage. filter the results by visibility.

-- `class Builder`<br>
-create a new repository.
-instantiate a new `Builder` object and set the properties needed, then call `build()` on the builder instance to create the repo. see the docs for more info.

 - `static create(templateOwner, templateName, owner, name, description, isPrivate)`<br>
 create a new repository from a template repo.

-- `class UpdateRepo`<br>
-another builder class to update an existing repo. call `update()` on an existing repository to get back an `UpdateRepo` object. use this object to update the repository before calling `updateRepo.update()` to persist to github. see the docs for more info.

-- `static delete(owner, name)`<br>
-deletes a repository with a given owner and name.

 - `Github.listUserRepos(params)`<br>
 lists the authenticated user's repos.